TangleSpace/hydralit/README.md

  # **Hydralit** <img src="https://github.com/TangleSpace/hydralit/raw/main/docs/images/hydra.png" alt="hydra" width="50"/>
 The Hydralit package is a wrapping and template project to combine multiple independant (or somewhat dependant) Streamlit applications into a multi-page application.

-Currently the project implements a host application HydraApp and each child application simply needs to be a class deriving from the HydraHeadApp class and implement a single, simple method, run().
+Currently the project implements a host application HydraApp and each child application simply needs to be either a class deriving from the HydraHeadApp class and implementing a single, simple method, run() for maximum profit, or you can use a Flask style decorator on your functions to add them directly as seperate Streamlit pages.

-When converting existing applications, you can effectively put all the existing code inside the run() method and create a wrapper class deriving from HydraHeadApp.
-Then you create the parent app as an instance of HydraApp, add your child apps to it (see examples [app.py]("https://github.com/TangleSpace/hydralit-example/blob/main/app.py") and [secure_app.py]("https://github.com/TangleSpace/hydralit-example/blob/main/secure_app.py")) and with only a few lines of code everything will magically come together.
+When converting existing applications, you can effectively put all the existing code inside the run() method and create a wrapper class deriving from HydraHeadApp or put a decorator over the function.
+Then you create the parent app as an instance of HydraApp, add your child apps to it (see example [secure_app.py]("https://github.com/TangleSpace/hydralit-example/blob/main/secure_app.py")) and with only a few lines of code everything will magically come together.

 ## **Hydralit >=1.0.3 now requires a minimum version of Streamlit >=0.86.x to fully support the recently migrated beta containers, if using Streamlit <=0.85.x please continue to use Hydralit <=1.0.2**